Math-behind-AI/ScratchAI/DL_algorithms/LSTM/README.md

-# Sentiment Ananlysis of Commodity News using Bidirectional LSTM
+# Sentiment Analysis of Commodity News using Bidirectional LSTM

 ## :dart: GOAL